fregante/abort-utils/source/merge-signals.md

 # mergeSignals(...signals)

-It can combine multiple signals into new signal.
+Returns an `AbortSignal` that aborts when any of the input is aborted.
 Ideal when:

 - you want to **add** a timeout signal
 - you receive a `signal` and want to have your own internal abort controller.